-'''

-Base Project Folder C:\Users\ms\Documents\jGx_Projects\
+Base Project Folder C:\Users\ms\Documents\jGx Projects\

-'''

 This is the full Window's path to the base folder where all of the data is stored.
 The default location is in your 'Documents' folder in a folder named 'iGx_Projects'.
-(If you have previously used the X9x download tool the default location may be 'X90-OPUS'.)
+(If you have used early versions of the X9x download tool, the default location may be 'X90-OPUS'.)